odu-sps/.github/profile/README.md

-# ODU SPS

-*Welcome to the Old Dominion University Society of Physics Students GitHub!
+# *Welcome to the Old Dominion University Society of Physics Students' GitHub!
 We appreciate your visit.*

 ## Our organization engages in STEM education, mentorship, and community outreach.